-3. Over and above
+3. Above and Beyond

 This is recognition for those children that go above and beyond what is expected of them.
-When a child goes above and beyond this will be celebrated with a post card home from the HT immediately; they will also be awarded a wrist band and will get an invite for hot chocolate at the end of half term.
+When a child goes above and beyond this will be celebrated with a post card home or handed out in school from the HT.
+They will then be invited to a reward or treat such as ice cream at the park or a special lunch.